wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 - Upload the certificate through the UI
 - Add the certificate to the keystore and select the certificate through the UI.

-Having two methods for the same process creates redundancy, therefore in 5.12.0, we have removed the second option by default.
+Having two methods for the same process creates redundancy, therefore in 5.12.0, the second option is removed by default.
 If you need to enable the signature validation certificate alias option in the UI, add the following configuration to the ``deployment.toml`` file.

 ``` java
 [console.applications.ui]